 Synopsis: appreciating the opportunity given to Jewish people at this time of year, to come closer to G-d and those around us, through reflecting on our past actions and behaviours and returning to our fellow human beings we may have wronged and G-d.
 They will explore the 3 key tolls of Teshuvah, Tefillah and Tzedaka in helping the returning/Teshuva process.
 They will be learning and recalling other aspects of the Jewish new year, Yom Kippur, Succot, Shemini Atzeret and Simchat Torah, including the reasons for sitting in a Succah, for waving the Arba Minim and for the water-pouring ceremony which took place during Succot at the time of the Temple.
 They will also understand why Jewish people pray for rain in the Land of Israel during the festival of Succot.
+Viscoula des

 Key Vocabulary: Rosh Hashanah, Shofar, Yom Kippur, Sukkot, Teshuva, Simchat Torah, Forgiveness, Synagogue, Torah, Bracha, Arba Minim, Sukka, Lulav, Etrog, Haddasim, Aravot, Shehecheyanu, Avinu.
 Malkeinu, Melech, Av, Charata, Tefillah.
 Tzedaka.
 Ma'avirim.
+G'zeirah

+Knowledge

+- To know how to decode most Hebrew words with increased fluency and proficiency, from a variety of biblical and modern Hebrew texts - To know the process of Teshuva and which prayers support the Returning process. - To know the 4 steps to Teshuva - To know the key message of the prayer 'Teshuva, Tefillah, Tzedakah, Maavirin et roah hagezeirah' - To know that the Water-drawing ceremony took place on Succot - To know that the prayer for rain is said on Succot - To know the Chumash episode of the birth of Yitzchak - To know the moral values in the Parashat Hashavua.

+Skills

-G'zeirah Knowledge By the end of this unit of work pupils should be able to: To know how to decode most Hebrew words with increased fluency and proficiency, from a variety of biblical and modern Hebrew texts To know the process of Teshuva and which prayers support the Returning process.
-To know the 4 steps to Teshuva To know the key message of the prayer 'Teshuva, Tefillah, Tzedakah, Maavirin et roah hagezeirah' To know that the Water-drawing ceremony took place on Succot To know the Chumash episode of the birth of Yitzchak To know the moral values in the Parashat Hashavua.
-Skills By the end of this unit of work pupils should be able to: Blend all letters with all vowels with an increasing proficiency Decode all Hebrew words from a range of Hebrew texts Read the L'David prayer Explain the brief historical background of the l'David prayer and its inclusion in the build up to the new year To understand the why charity is effective in the Teshuva process Understand the reasons for the Water-drawing and prayer for rain ceremonies occurring on Succot Understand that it's only G-d who can definitely keep His promise to Sarah Possible activities you could use: Ivrit reading programme, Siddur, IWB and JI Tap, Machzor, Mishnah Succot, building a Succah to scale Tribe Succot programmes, Experiencing the artefacts associated with the Chaggei Tishrei Creating the Water-drawing ceremony Possible trips or performances: Visit from Tribe Succah van Special assemblies for the Yamim Noraim, Succot and Simchat Torah Visiting different Succot in the local area (Adanese Synagogue) Virtual tour of Beit Mikdash during Succot - Olah Laregel Suggestions for assessment: Written record of Jewish learning Hebrew reading record (Ivrit) Design own Simchat Beit Hashoevah guide Topic web of progression of knowledge Marking and feedback Links to wider curriculum: Maths- measurements of a Succah (minimum and maximum), Literacy - using reading, writing and listening skills to demonstrate understanding of festivals, Geography - Directions of the compass PSHCE- rights and responsibilities, caring for others Humanities- researching the background of the Yamim Noraim Machzor Design and Technology - Planning a design and building a Succah Researching other religions and cultures who pray for rain
+- Blend all letters with all vowels with an increasing proficiency - Decode all Hebrew words from a range of Hebrew texts - Read the L'David prayer - Explain the brief historical background of the l'David prayer and its inclusion in the build up to the new year - To understand the why charity is effective in the Teshuva process - Understand the reasons for the Water-drawing and prayer for rain ceremonies occurring on Succot - Understand that it's only G-d who can definitely keep His promise to Sarah - Understand and apply the key values portrayed in the Parashat Hashavuah

+Possible activities you could use:

+Ivrit reading programme, Siddur, IWB and JI Tap, Machzor, Mishnah Succot, building a Succah to scale

+Tribe Succot programmes,

+Experiencing the artefacts associated with the Chaggei Tishrei

+Creating the Water-drawing ceremony

+Possible trips or performances:

+Visit from Tribe Succah van

+Special assemblies for the Yamim Noraim, Succot and Simchat Torah Visiting different Succot in the local area (Adanese Synagogue) Virtual tour of Beit Mikdash during Succot - Olah Laregel

+Suggestions for assessment:

+- Written record of Jewish learning

+- Hebrew reading record (Ivrit)

+- Design own Simchat Beit Hashoevah guide

+- Topic web of progression of knowledge

+- Marking and feedback

+Links to wider curriculum:

+- Maths- measurements of a Succah (minimum and maximum), Literacy using reading, writing and listening skills to demonstrate understanding of festivals, Geography - Directions of the compass - PSHCE- rights and responsibilities, caring for others - Humanities researching the background of the Yamim Noraim Machzor - Design and Technology Planning a design and building a Succah - Researching other religions and cultures who pray for rain

+Topic 2 - Chanukah - Year 6